ScalablyTyped/Distribution/u/uifabric__utilities/readme.md

  * Pass `undefined` as the `parent` to clear the virtual parent.
  *
  * @public
  */
 /**
- * Extends a component's lifetime methods by appending new functions to the existing lifetime functions.
- */
-/**
  * Gets the first focusable element.